jetbrains-academy/rustlings-course/Common Programming Concepts/Data Types/Compound Types/task.md

 }
 ```

-This program creates a tuple, `x`, and then makes new variables for each element by using their index.
+This program creates a tuple, `x`, and then makes new variables for each element by using their respective indices.
 As with most programming languages, the first index in a tuple is 0.

 #### The Array Type